Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

-## Hide the dictionary, but allow it to be used by Anki
+## Hide the dictionary, but allow it to be used by Anki { .text-yellow }

 The default way to hide a dictionary is by disabling the dictionary under Yomichan's `Dictionaries` section.